TMJ TREATMENT TALLAHASSEE, FL

 Causes, Symptoms, Treatment of TMJ

-Has your jaw been popping or making clicking sounds?
-TMJ is very common and affects an estimated fourteen to eighteen percent of Americans.
-This is known as Temporomandibular Joint Dysfunction (TMJ), a subconscious pattern that can be corrected with proper treatment.
+Tired of your jaw clicking or popping especially when eating?
+TMJ is very common and affects an estimated fifteen to eighteen percent of Americans.
+This is known as Temporomandibular Joint Dysfunction (TMJ), a subconscious pattern that can be relieved with proper treatment.
 Teeth grinding, clinching, popping, persistent jaw tension and headaches make it that much more difficult to sleep through the night.
 In addition, you feel mentally and physically drained during the day.
 In fact, the TMJ/Jaw is the strongest muscle of the body.
 When your jaw remains tense it sends that tension throughout the entire body.
 Long term TMJ tension can contribute to migraines, headaches, sleep disorders, neck pain and other conditions.

 Common Causes of TMJ- TMD